CSThresholdClassifier#

 tp_costfloat or array-like, shape=(n_samples,), default=0.0

 Cost of true positives.
 If float, then all true positives have the same cost.
 If array-like, then it is the cost of each true positive classification.
-Is overwritten if another tp_cost is passed to the predict method.
+Is overwritten if another tp_cost is passed to the fit or predict method.

 Note